Businesses and their employees face a variety of hazards:

 - Natural hazards like floods, hurricanes, tornadoes, and earthquakes.

-- Health hazards such as widespread and serious illnesses like COVID-19.
+- Health hazards such as widespread and serious illnesses.

 - Human-caused hazards such as accidents and acts of violence.